addytrunks/Lingua-SIH/README.md

 ## ISL Replica Testing (Video) - ML model

-We used the asl architecture, fwd to training the model from scratch, giving out images, collecting the dataset ourselves and training it, after collecting 200 samples for each character._
+We used the asl architecture, fwd to training the model from scratch, giving out images, collecting the dataset ourselves and training it, after collecting 200 samples for each character.

-_*Work in progress.
-Put ISL working video demo here later_

-## Hardware Implementation (Physical Video)

-_*Work in progress.
-Put smart glove video here later_
+The backend code can be found [here](https://github.com/addytrunks/ml_sih_isl)

-## Tinkercad Virtual Simulation Setup (Developed as part of the Ideathon for Prototyping)
+# Tinkercad Virtual Simulation Setup (Developed as part of the Ideathon for Prototyping)

 ### Single Flex Sensor Model for Gesture Recognition..